Adaptive Backtracking Line Search: Adaptive backtracking

 In practice, \(\alpha=1/L\) is seldom known for a given \(f\), and FISTA estimates it with some \(\step\) by checking

-Since \eqref{ineq:lipschitz_FISTA} holds for any \(\step \leq 1/L\), an estimate \(\step\) can be precomputed from analytical upper bounds on \(L\) for some particular cases of \(f\), but even then these bounds tend to be overly conservative and can lead to poor performance.
-A more general alternative, adopted by FISTA and related methods \citep{Nesterov2013,Scheinberg2014}, is to backtrack: check if \eqref{ineq:lipschitz_FISTA} holds, adjusting \(\step\) by some constant factor less than 1 until it does.
+Since \eqref{ineq:lipschitz_FISTA} holds for any \(\step \leq 1/L\), an estimate \(\step\) can be precomputed from analytical upper bounds on \(L\) for particular cases of \(f\), but these bounds tend to be overly conservative and can lead to poor performance.
+A better alternative, adopted by FISTA and many methods \citep{Nesterov2013,Scheinberg2014}, is to backtrack: reduce \(\step\) by some constant factor \(\rho<1\) until \eqref{ineq:lipschitz_FISTA} holds.

 We define the \emph{violation} of \cref{ineq:lipschitz_FISTA} as